The term Digital Transformation (DX) is used a lot, and for clarity there’s a definition below so that we’re all on the same proverbial page:

 Despite the vision to modernise through digital technologies, many teams have no option but to utilise solutions that don’t offer the degree of visibility and control that’s required to run a complex programme.
 I’ve encountered plans on Excel, PowerPoint and even on Microsoft Paint which despite enabling creative freedom, isn’t the most practical choice.

-Deploy Microsoft PPM as a precursor to Office 365
+Deploy Microsoft Project Online/Project for the Web as a precursor to Office 365

-Microsoft Project Online is available within Office 365 and can be rolled out to the PMO or Transformation team prior to the wider Office 365 rollout, something which an increasing number of customers are starting to do.
+Microsoft Project Online/Project for the Web is available within Office 365 and can be rolled out to the PMO or Transformation team prior to the wider Office 365 rollout, something which an increasing number of customers are starting to do.
 This would provide the team(s) with the correct solution for managing a complex transformation programme.

-Through Project Online the PMO can plan the Office 365 Enterprise deployment at the appropriate level of detail using Microsoft Project, allocate the required resources based on availability and increase visibility of the overall Digital Transformation or individual work streams through the Project Centre within Project Online, or via Power BI or the recently introduced Roadmaps solution.
+Through Microsoft PPM the PMO can plan the Office 365 Enterprise deployment at the appropriate level of detail using Microsoft Project, allocate the required resources based on availability and increase the visibility of the overall Digital Transformation or individual workstreams through the Project Centre within Project Online, or via Power BI or the recently introduced Roadmaps solution.

 If you would like to discuss how Microsoft Project Online could benefit you and your organisation, contact us to speak with an expert today.